discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 - <Skill name="Sword of Justice"/> has 3 maximum charges.
 It summons a sword that will deal damage and inflict <Condition name="Vulnerability"/> on nearby enemies while it is active.
 - Its recharge time aligns with the cooldown of <Skill name="Spear of Justice"/> so we will always use 1 charge right before we cast our Trap + F1.
 This will enhance the burst damage further.
 - The other charges may be used between other skill casts in our opener or any time we do not have another skill ready to use as we should always get one charge back when our F1 comes back up for our burst due to them having the same cooldown.
 Try to use them while tethered to an enemy with <Skill name="Spear of Justice"/> for the extra damage.

+**Step 4: Additional Greatsword skills**

+<Skill name="bindingblade" /> (GS5) and <Skill name="leapoffaith" /> (GS3) can add additional damage or utility depending on the context.
+- <Skill name="Binding Blade"/> fires projectiles at up to 5 nearby enemies.
+The skill can be recast to pull in hit enemies, grouping adds or dealing breakbar damage to defiant enemies.
+- If standing inside an enemy, additional projectiles from <Skill name="Binding Blade"/> will get blocked by the enemy's hitbox, dealing massive single-target damage.
+This can be used effectively against bosses.
+- <Skill name="leapoffaith" /> has a blind, a small heal, and can be saved for mobility in fights with moving bosses.
+- If no above situations apply, <Skill name="bindingblade" /> and <Skill name="leapoffaith" /> provide a moderate dps increase over autoattacking.

 **Step 4: Longbow skills**